radio-satellites/UBloX-6_codes/README.md

 ## What about the GPS poll codes?

 The UBX protocol provides a way to poll the current status of the GPS to check that the GPS was configured correctly.
 This is a bit tricky, since according to the datasheet, the communication is mixed between string (ASCII) and hexadecimal binary formats.
 Since this is a two-way communication, it will require much more extensive reverse-engineering.
 However, I am planning to do it eventually.

+EDIT: After furthur research, the codes included in the package have two parts: the actual command message, and the poll code.
+These are (most times) easy enough to seperate.
+If memory is tight, it is a good idea, as they all start with the same header as the other packets.
+However, if space is not a large issue, it is recommended to keep them, as they may be required (not tested yet).